 - Wet paw pads

-- Turning away, avoiding, escaping, or presses against you
+- Turning away, avoiding, escaping, or pressing against you

 - Licking lips, yawning